It’s April and it’s blooming time here in Amsterdam. It feels like spring although it’s a bit cold and windy sometimes.

-Streets are flooded by people and the chance to be robbed is quite high.
+Streets are flooded with people and the chance to be robbed is quite high.
 Be careful and take with you only the most necessary things.
-Having a backpack is really bad idea.
+Having a backpack is a really bad idea.
 Have fun but have your eyes wide open, too.

 Tons of rubbish